ciphermpcJoe/ciphermpcjoe.github.io/_pages/about.md

 Active Projects
 ======
-Imagine the possibility of working remotely while earning a competitive salary equivalent to that of the Bay Area, all while living in a low-cost area such as Chico, California, Panama, Portugal, or anywhere else in the world.
-I would like to help you explore this career path by introducing you to a special opportunity with our team.
+Imagine the incredible opportunity of working remotely while earning a competitive salary comparable to that in the Bay Area, all while enjoying life in an affordable location like Chico, California.
+I would like to invite you to explore this career path by introducing you to a special opportunity within our team.
 We are offering a unique scholarship for a **research fellowship** focused on security.
+The skills you gain through this fellowship will enhance your application portfolio for [future job prospects](https://www.crypto-careers.com/) in the field.

 Secure Computation in Distributed Systems
 ------